Brief Description of Employees’ and Employers’ Associations

-Employees have the right to join an independent trade union but the number of workers who belong to a trade union has diminished in recent years so that in 2012, only around a quarter of UK workers were members of a trade union and three in 10 workers had their contracts regulated through collective bargaining between unions and employers.
+Employees have the right to join an independent trade union but the number of workers who belong to a trade union has diminished in recent years.
+Just under a quarter of UK workers are members of a trade union and around three in 10 workers have their contracts regulated through collective bargaining between unions and employers.
 55% of workplaces have no trace of unions.

 Union rights may be collective or individual.
-The union, its representatives and its members benefit from collective rights which protect them in the exercise of collective functions.
-For example, a union will be protected from legal proceedings where it calls industrial action provided that it follows the correct procedures.
-As regards individual rights, it is unlawful to refuse to employ a person because they are a member of a trade union.
+The union, its representatives and its members benefit from collective rights, which protect them in the exercise of collective functions.
+As regards individual rights, it is unlawful to refuse to employ a person, because they are a member of a trade union.
 In addition, the dismissal of an employee or detrimental treatment on union grounds will be an automatically unfair dismissal.
-If the union is independent and recognised (see below), the employer is obliged to give reasonable time off to trade union members, representatives and Union Learning Representatives (“URL”) so that they can participate in union activities.
-Representatives and URLs also have the right to be paid for time taken to perform their duties or for training.

 There are no separate employee representation requirements for management.

 Other Types of Employee Representative Bodies

 Where the worker is a trade union member, he will have the right to be accompanied by a union representative or official in the workplace, in certain situations, such as in disciplinary and grievance hearings.